 Step #4 Hosting

-There are plenty of websites which you can use for this purpose, but my choice would always be the HostGator.com Why?
+There are plenty of websites that you can use for this purpose, but my choice would always be the HostGator.com Why?

 First of all, it’s pretty affordable.
 As you can see from the image below, at Hostgator.com you can choose from 3 different options: